laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 ### My personal website is now up:  [ta7mna.com](https://ta7mna.com)

+### If you want to buy this board fully assembled send me a mail. (mnecatianky@gmail.com)

 ### (13 May 2025) – I'm currently out of stock.
 A new batch will be available in about 20 days.
-Feel free to email me if you have any questions. - mnecatianky@gmail.com
+Feel free to email me if you have any questions.

 ## Features
 - Integrated battery power supply